NASCAR Rumors: Kurt Busch Moving To Sports Cars To Run Le Mans Next Year?

 Kurt Busch’s days as a full-time Monster Energy NASCAR Cup Series driver might be numbered.

-The soon-to-be 41 year old currently is signed to Chip Ganassi Racing on a one-year deal.
+The soon-to-be 41-year-old currently is signed to Chip Ganassi Racing on a one-year deal.
 And once that deal expires, Busch might pack up his NASCAR bags and head for sports car racing.
 In particular, Busch is considering competing in next year’s 24 Hours of Le Mans for Ganassi, which fields Ford GTs in the event.

 Busch will attend this year’s installment of the historic endurance race (scheduled for this weekend) with CGR owner Chip Ganassi.
 Last week, the 2004 Cup champion talked about his future in racing.